romainsacchi/carculator/docs/modeling.rst

 selected from the LCI background database).

 The battery-related parameters considered in *carculator* for 2020 are shown in Table 6.
-For LFP batteries, “blade battery” or “cell-to-pack” battery configurations are considered, as introduced by CATL [9] and BYD [10], two major LFP battery suppliers in Asia.
+For LFP batteries, "blade battery" or "cell-to-pack" battery configurations are considered, as introduced by CATL [9] and BYD [10], two major LFP battery suppliers in Asia.
 This greatly increases the cell-to-pack ratio and the gravimetric energy density at the pack